san4b0t/tp/docs/UserGuide.md

 ### Finding job applications: `find`

-Finds job applications whose company's name fully matches any of the given keywords.
+Finds job applications where the company name contains any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`